November 21, 2024

 Regulatory Scrutiny

-Tether has been involved in several legal and regulatory issues.
+Tether has been involved in several and regulatory issues.
 In 2021, Tether and Bitfinex reached a settlement with the New York Attorney General over allegations of misrepresentation.
 This resulted in an $18.5 million fine and increased transparency requirements.

 Reserve Composition